Guankou Subdistrict, Liuyang

 Guankou Subdistrict (关口街道 (關口街道, Guānkǒu Jiēdào)) is an urban subdistrict and the seat of Liuyang City, Hunan Province, China.
 As of the 2015 census it had a population of 50,400 and an area of 161.8 km2.
 Xijiang Township merged to Guankou subdistrict on November 18, 2015.
 The town is bordered to the northeast by Gugang Town, to the southeast by Gaoping Town, to the south by Hehua Subdistrict, to the west by Jiaoxi Township, to the northwest by Chunkou Town, and to the southwest by Jili Subdistrict.

 History

 In 2015, Xijiang Township merged to Guankou subdistrict.

-Administrative division
+Administrative divisions

-The subdistrict is divided into nine villages and three communities, the following areas:
+The subdistrict is divided into nine villages and three communities, which include the following areas: